documentationfor yFiles for HTML 3.0.0.1

 Sankey Diagram

-A Sankey diagram is a diagram that visualizes flow information in which the thickness of the edges is proportional to the flow quantity.
+A Sankey diagram is a diagram that visualizes flow information, where the thickness of the edges represents the flow quantity.

 Top